-With the above generation and configuration flow combined with the fully integrated nature of the Speedster7t device, ensuring that the correct clocking and reset strategies are followed is no longer the user's responsibility.
-The Speedster7t device, combined with ACE, manage these low-level tasks allowing users to concentrate on the core parts of their design.
+With the above generation and configuration flow combined with the fully integrated nature of the Speedster7t FPGA, ensuring that the correct clocking and reset strategies are followed is no longer the responsibility of the user.
+The Speedster7t FPGA, combined with ACE, manages these low-level tasks freeing users to concentrate on the core parts of their design.